 Most working artists have been a student at some point in time.
 Most have reached where they are because of this.

-Out of respect for this artist-teacher bond, and in honor of professors working hard to help artists tap into a higher mind relative to art and life, we offer TAPPED every year, an annual exhibit that presents works of art by current or former professor/student pairs.
+Out of respect for this artist-teacher bond, and in honor of instructors working hard to help artists tap into a higher mind relative to art and life, we offer TAPPED every year, an annual exhibit that presents works of art by current or former artist/teacher pairs.